-Just like many other skin conditions, it can come in a few different forms.
-We will now present the most common types.
+Just like many other skin conditions, psoriasis can come in different forms.
+Below are the most common types of the condition.

 If you have any questions or concerns, feel free to contact us!